Jamie-H-B/2DT-project/README.md

 challenges: none.
 working on next - more level design, and objects.

-Kylen - has been: menu design/level design (showing multiple options).
-challenges: none.
-working on next - continuing on menu design.

 Ahmed - has been: more small animations (dead hobo), no work on music.
 challenges: none.
 working on next - more music work and sound effects.